 1. Combine oats, baking powder, salt, milk and ripe banana in a blender pitcher; blend until smooth.
 Add eggs, honey and vanilla and blend just until combined.

 2. Add butter to a hot pan and swirl to coat.
-Scoop batter by 1/4 cupfuls onto hot skillet and cook until the batter starts to bubble.
-Flip and cook through.
+Drop batter by ¼ cupfuls onto hot nonstick skillet and cook until the batter starts to bubble.
+Flip cakes and cook until golden brown and cooked through.
 Transfer to serving plate and repeat with remaining batter.

 3. Serve hot pancakes with butter and real maple syrup.